SkoolNotes/Taproot/2020BIO101/KBhBIO101BioMoleculesQuizReview.md

 ### Carbohydrates
 **Use appearance size, and presence of functional groups to distinguish between the major classes of biomolecules we discussed (carbohydrate, lipid, proteins) and the subclasses within each**

+* Set 1, See Luke De's video
 	* *Glucose vs. fructose* — both monosacharrides, one is a 6-carbon ring and one is a 5-carbon ring
 	* *Mono vs. di. vs. polysaccharide* — carbohydrates made out of a single, double, and multiple monomer (single-unit) carbohydrates
-* *Starch vs. glycogen vs. cellulose* — lots of alpha glucose, lot[]()s
+	* *Starch vs. glycogen vs. cellulose* — lots of alpha glucose in less branches,  lots of alpha glucose in more branches, lots of beta glucose

 ## Helpful review items